Above Lynwilg looking east to the Cairngorms |

 c Gael-charn Mor 824m 1hr 23mins

 The route up is from Lynwig, a small cluster of houses where the Allt Dubh enters the river Spey.
-There is a turnoff from the A9 just before the exit for Aviemore and there was a parking place for 3 or 4 cars.
+There is a turnoff from the A9 just before the exit for Aviemore, and there was a parking place for 3 or 4 cars.
 The walk to the hill follows the Allt Dubh through attractive birch and pine forests, to begin with, and then ascends to open moorland beyond the Christian outdoor centre at Alltnacriche.
-The track so far was tarmac and the usual cluster of minibuses were parked at the centre.
-I had walked into the centre having mistaken the proper hill track for a drive to a house but a member of staff showed me a shorter steeper route back to the track.
-There was then 3 kilometres of steady climbing to 700 metres on a tedious unmetalled track.
-There is a large cairn at the summit of this track and from here a path climbs southwest to the summit.
+The track so far was tarmac, and the usual cluster of minibuses was parked at the centre.
+I had walked into the centre having mistaken the proper hill track for a drive to a house, but a member of staff showed me a shorter, steeper route back to the track.
+There were then 3 kilometres of steady climbing to 700 metres on a tedious, unmetalled track.
+There is a large cairn at the summit of this track from where a path climbs southwest to the summit.

-There was no rush and I decided to take a different and longer route down descending south-east over the heathers to meet the path that skirts below Creag Ghleannain.
-The path made for easy walking and Loch Alvie ahead sparkled in the sun.
+There was no rush, so I decided to take a different and longer route down descending south-east over the heather to meet the path that skirts below Creag Ghleannain.
+The path made for easy walking with Loch Alvie ahead, sparkling in the sun.
 There is a bit of fence climbing at Ballinluig and thereafter a pleasant 2-kilometre walk back to Lynwig.
 The noise of the traffic was squeezed out by the bleating of the spring lambs on the flat grazing lands that stretch along the Spey valley.
-I was back at the car by 1pm after a near-perfect walk and I still had plenty in the tank, perhaps I should spend Friday walking when I return from Orkney.
-I also had plenty of time to travel to Inverness for an afternoon flight.
+I was back at the car by 1pm after a near-perfect walk; I was in good time to travel to Inverness for an afternoon flight.
+I still had plenty in the tank and decided that I should perhaps spend Friday climbing Ben Wyvis after returning from Orkney.

 No comments: